Aleph-Alpha/pharia-kernel-sdk-py/docs/source/index.md

 Welcome to the Kernel 👋

-The Kernel provides a focused environment for AI engineers to develop and deploy AI methodology, or skills.
+The Kernel provides a focused environment for AI engineers to develop and deploy AI methodology, or Skills.

 ## Quick Links